MariusFe/Dog-BotDiscord/README.md

 **stock help**: Show a more detailed help for the stonking

+## ToDo

+- [ ] convert currency to be able to trade in other markets
+- [ ] loans, with interests management
+- [ ] donations
+- [ ] better bet system, more enjoyable than just !dog bet

 ## About

 For more informations please contact me on Discord: KayaKill#7254